gbowne1/codestream/CONTRIBUTING.md

-# Contributing to CodeBooker development
+# Contributing to codestream/DevStream development

 This project welcomes contributors to help improve its codebase by identifying shortcomings in the project, highlighting bugs, and issues in the documentation.